-The lab period will be Tuesdays 6:50 - 9:45 and Thursdays 5:40 - 9:45PM each week.
-It is important to apply yourself to the task at hand, and use the lab time to make progress each and every day.
+The lab period will be from 1:50- 5:00 pm every working day.
+It is important to apply yourself to the task at hand, and use our lab time to make progress each and every day.
 Use your time wisely, and stay busy.
 As in industry "down time is clean-up time".
 Always check-out with the instructor prior to leaving.
+We will be meeting at the student-built project house for a portion of the semester.

-Assigned Work: Each student will have assigned work for the semester.
-Tasks will include molding, turnings, corbels, brackets and other architectural decorative elements.
-Projects will be constructed for the student-built project house.
+Assigned Cabinet Work: Everyone will have assigned cabinet work for the semester.
+Tasks will include cabinet door construction, drawers, counter tops, surface preparation, applied finishes, and more.
 After completing your assigned tasks, you are expected to assist your peers with their projects.
 Students will experience all phases of production.

-Participation: Completing this semester's work will require participation from all students.
+Participation: Completing this semester's cabinet work will require participation from all student cabinetmakers.
 Just as at work, on-time arrival and full participation in class is expected of all students.

-Clean Up: Shop clean-up is part of every woodworker's duty.
+Clean Up: Shop clean-up is part of every cabinetmaker's job.
 A well organized and clean shop is generally a reflection of the high-quality work accomplished in that facility.